Brooks Koepka: PGA Tour

 On the 2014 PGA Tour, Koepka played a few events on sponsor's exemptions and through open qualifying.
 In his first event of the year, Koepka led after the second and third rounds of the Frys.com Open.
 He finished tied for third.
 At the U.S. Open, he collected a fourth-place finish, which earned him his first PGA Tour card, for the 2014–15 season, and his first Masters invitation.
 He was 15th at the PGA Championship, and was nominated for the PGA Tour Rookie of the Year award.

 On February 1, 2015, Koepka won his first PGA Tour event, the Waste Management Phoenix Open and moved to 19th in the Official World Golf Ranking.
 At the 2015 Open Championship, Koepka improved every day and a final round 68 vaulted him into a tie for 10th at the Old Course at St Andrews.
 The next week, Koepka was tied for fourth after 54 holes at the RBC Canadian Open but a final round 74 pushed him down to a tie for 18th at the Glen Abbey Golf Course.
 He then tied for 6th at the 2015 WGC-Bridgestone Invitational and tied for 5th at the 2015 PGA Championship.
 In 2015, he chose to give up his European Tour membership.

 Koepka finished tied for 4th at the 2016 PGA Championship.
 In November 2016, Koepka won the Dunlop Phoenix Tournament in Japan.

+2017–2019: Major championship streak, rise to world number one

 In 2017, Koepka won his first major championship by claiming the U.S. Open title at Erin Hills, Wisconsin.
 His win tied him for the record of the lowest U.S. Open score at 16 under (tied with Rory McIlroy's 2011 record).